purcellconsult/Python-Core-Basics/README.md

 >>> reduce(lambda x, y: x + y, data)
 18
 ```
-There’s also something called list comprehensions which are a syntactic construct that allows for the creation of new lists based on existing ones.
+There's also something called list comprehensions which are a syntactic construct that allows for the creation of new lists based on existing ones.
 For example, let’s say that we want to create a list of booleans that returns `True` or `False` for the first 10 positive digits.
 We want to return `True` if the digit is greater than 5, and `False` any other time.
 One way to do this would be as follows:

 ```python
 truth = []